Veil-Project/veil-project.github.io/en/drafts/2020-02-19-Lite-Wallet-Preview.md

 author: gabrielnergaard
 permalink: /blog/lite-wallet-preview/
 categories: test
-excerpt: 'In this article, we discuss the coming Veil Lite Wallet, including a video sneak peek.'
+excerpt: 'In this article, we discuss the coming Veil Lite Wallet, including a sneak peek.'
-description: 'In this article, we discuss the coming Veil Lite Wallet, including a video sneak peek.'
+description: 'In this article, we discuss the coming Veil Lite Wallet, including a sneak peek.'
 ---
 ## Introduction